Cloud Kitchen: Meaning, Concept, Business Models, Benefits & Resources

 Cloud Kitchen is a similar concept, but for accessing the food through the internet.

-Cloud kitchens are the spaces that are used to prepare food specifically for delivery orders only.
+Cloud kitchen is a space that is used to prepare food specifically for delivery orders only.
 A cloud kitchen acts as a virtual restaurant with no physical dine-in space.

 There are various other names given to cloud kitchen concept: Virtual Kitchen, Virtual Restaurant, Shared Kitchens, Commissary Kitchens, Ghost Kitchen, Shadow Kitchen & Dark Kitchen, etc.